tussuryono/github-profiler/README.md

 * [x] if conditions
 * [x] multiple search git and create profile.js file to make it modular
 * [x] add variable container to call data
+* [x] using process argv to get data from terminal